FTarfasse/quick-perf-wiki/JVM-annotations.md

 The test will be executed in a specific JVM.

 # Profile or check your JVM
+The following annotations use Java Flight Recorder under the hood. <br>
+Java Flight Recorder profiling is available for Oracle JDK >= 1.7u40 and OpenJDK >=11.

 ## @ProfileJvm
 To profile JVM with Java Flight Recorder (JFR).<br>
 <br>